 Van Buren County, Michigan - Townships Map

-View Google Maps with Van Buren County, Michigan Township Boundaries.
-Find township by address.
-Check if an address is in town limits and see a township limits map.
+View Van Buren County, Michigan Township Lines on Google Maps, find township by address and check if an address is in town limits

 To find township by address, type the address into the Search places box above the map.

 Quick Tips for using this Van Buren County, Michigan Civil Townships map tool

 - There are four ways to get started using this Van Buren County, Michigan Civil Townships map tool

 - In the “Search places” box above the map, type an address, city, etc. and choose the one you want from the auto-complete list

 - Click the map to see the township name for where you clicked (Monthly Contributors also get Dynamic Maps)

 - To search using GPS coordinates use the “Find lat long” box in the top right above the map*

 - Click the ◉ button in the upper right corner of the map to use your current location.
 Click the ◉ button again to automatically update your location every 1, 5 or 10 minutes (Monthly Contributors also get an option to update every several seconds, shown as ◉A for Active).**